naclomi/containers-tutorial/01-running-containers.md

   --pdf FILENAME  output as a pdf file
 ```

-Since `main.py` is the contianer's entrypoint, any flags we put in our `docker run` command following the image name will be passed to it.
+Since `main.py` is the container's entrypoint, any flags we put in our `docker run` command following the image name will be passed to it.
 Let's try playing with them.
 From the terminal:

 `docker run --rm -it naclomi/textbook-writer --sentences 1  `